casper-network/docs-archive/dapp-dev-guide/setup-of-rust-contract-sdk.rst

 You can also use ``brew`` on MacOS or ``apt`` on Linux to install Rust.

-You will need to customize the build so that you are installing the nightly build as your default toolchain.
 Once you finish installing Rust, check your version:

 .. code::